 Instruction is mostly on-campus with remaining instruction online.
 An ACC ID card and personal safety measures will be required when on campus.

-No, you will cover the same course topics and objectives as in the equivalent course on campus.
-Be prepared to spend more time reading and completing coursework.
+ACC Online courses are every bit as academically challenging as on-campus courses.
+You will cover the same course topics and objectives as the equivalent in-person class.
+Be prepared to spend more time reading and completing coursework, while staying motivated with good study habits.

 To find out if your technical skills and experience meet the needs of Distance Education courses at ACC, take the “Technical Skills Checklist” survey.